Black pomfret

 The black pomfret (Parastromateus niger) is a species of carangid native to reefs of the Indian Ocean and western Pacific Ocean.
 This species is very important to local fisheries and is the only known member of its genus.
-It is not a true pomfret, but is more closely related to the jacks (caranigid).
+It is not a true pomfret, being a species of jackfish, instead.

 Taxonomy

 The black pomfret is the only known member of its genus, Parastromateus.
 The black pomfret was first scientifically described by German-Jewish medical doctor and naturalist, Marcus Elieser Bloch in his encyclopaedia of fish, Allgemeine Naturgeschichte der Fische.
-The etymology of the name Parastromateus niger is derived form Para meaning in the side of and stromateus meaning a fish flattened body with a lot of colours.
+The etymology of the name Parastromateus niger is derived form Para meaning to the side of and "Stromateus" meaning a fish flattened body with a lot of colours, in reference to the butterfishes of Stromateus.

 Anatomy

 The black pomfret has a compressed deep body with dorsal and ventral profiles being equally convex.
 This species has small dark grey scales which cover the entirety of the body.
-The fork measurement of Black Pomfret is commonly 30 cm but can also range up to 75 cm in length.
+The fork measurement of black pomfret is commonly 30 cm but can also range up to 75 cm in length.

 The Food and Agriculture Organisation of the United Nations describes the black pomfret as having single row of conical teeth with gill openings unrestricted both laterally and ventrally.
 The dorsal fins contain four to five short spines which are not apparent in adulthood as well as two more spines on the anal fins which are also not apparent in adulthood.
 The second dorsal fin and anal fins are almost identical in profile and have broad rounded anterior lobes.
 Pelvic fins are absent in black pomfret specimens larger than 10 cm in length.
 The colour of the adult black pomfret ranges from silvery-grey to bluish brown.
 They may sometime appear to be of a yellowish-brown colour but that is due to when deciduous scales are missing.
 The fins of the black pomfret contain dark edges and young specimens have dark vertical bars with long black jugular pelvic fins.

 Habitat

 The black pomfret is found off the coast of South Africa, Mozambique, Kenya, the Arabian Sea, Bay of Bengal, Persian Gulf, Indonesia, the Philippines, China, southern Japan and Australia.
-The Black Pomfret is pelagic and is often found within the depths of 15–40 metres but can also be found at depths of up to 105 metres.
+The black pomfret is pelagic and is often found within the depths of 15–40 metres but can also be found at depths of up to 105 m.
 The black pomfret is found generally on the seafloor during the daytime and at night-time is found at the surface.